english | česky

 Aktuality

-Výzva k zasílání příspěvků do chystaného monotematického čísla o boji a práva Romů (Romano džaniben 2024)
+Výzva k zasílání příspěvků do chystaného monotematického čísla o boji za práva Romů (Romano džaniben 2024)

 Oslovujeme všechny Romky a Romy s výzvou napsat osobní vzpomínku či povídku pro romistický časopis Romano džaniben na téma bezpečí či ohrožení bezpečí.